By R Carter

 - Adolescents can be diagnosed with AUD as well, and in 2015, an estimated 623,000 (0.3%) of the population of adolescents ages 12–17 had AUD1.

 - No government data exists for adolescents ages 12-17 with OUD, but using the ratio from bullet 4, an estimate would be 73,990 (0.03%) of the population.

-- Genetic research has identified variants in the human genome which occur globally and strongly suggest a probability for addiction to Alcohol and Opiates.
+- Genetic research has identified variants in the human genome that occur globally and strongly suggest a probability for addiction to Alcohol and Opiates.
 For both variants, that rate is about 5%.

 - Given relative unrestricted access to alcohol in the U.S., an AUD rate of 6.6% is right in line with the occurrence we see with these genetic variants.

-- Many foreign countries which have legalized or have reduced restrictions for controlled substances also report addictions rates close to this 5% level.
+- Many foreign countries that have legalized or have reduced restrictions for controlled substances also report addictions rates close to this 5% level.

 - Once addiction is triggered, brain craving overrides the common sense of the uneducated.

 - In a practical sense, plugging one hole in the dike without plugging the others, leads to no benefit at all.